cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 1. Run `pyinstaller -D ./pkg_bin/conjur`.
 Once this is run, a `dist` folder will be created with the executable in it.
 1. Follow the instructions on how to build the DMG and how to sign and notarize the CLI.
-1. Add the Conjur-CLI.dmg as an asset in the release page.
+1. Add the conjurcli.dmg as an asset in the release page.

 NOTE that the macOS executable is packed as a directory instead of a file for performance purposes.